-These two towns were defining centres in the birth of the Spanish renaissance.
+The two towns of Úbeda and Baeza were defining centres in the birth of the Spanish renaissance in the 16th century.

 The UNESCO World Heritage List includes several hundred properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.